Gavin Ken Furukawa (ギャヴィン ケン フルカワ) 准教授

 Cultures of the English Speaking World (G and H Class)

 In part 1 of my cultures class in Spring semester we first start off with a focus on the US life experience by looking at the life stages and experiences of the average US citizen.
 This is done though a cultural studies based analysis of movies, TV, social media, and other resources.
 We examine the myths of English based childhood, the school experience at the elementary and high school levels, teenage rebellion, and finally the college experience.
-In part 2 we do similar research based around world history going through the major influential decades of the 20th and 21st centuries.
-We examine the rise and fall of conservativism and look at how the geopolitical economy has shaped the culture of the west.
+In part 2 we do similar research general topics such as food, music, and television trying to focus on the major differences between cultures.

 English Composition